Kaljurand/Inimesed/README.md

 In order to successfully build:

   - PocketSphinx libraries must be installed
-  - PocketSphinx source must be installed
   - swig must be installed
-  - Android NDK must be installed (android-ndk-r8)
+  - Android NDK must be installed (tested with: android-ndk-r8e)
   - Android SDK must be installed
   - change `SPHINX_PATH` in `jni/Android.mk` to match your configuration
+    - pocketsphinx (PocketSphinx 0.7 / PocketSphinx v0.5.99)
+    - sphinxbase (Sphinxbase-0.7)

 Follow <http://cmusphinx.sourceforge.net/2011/05/building-pocketsphinx-on-android/>
 to get everything installed.